drivecode-team/pullex/README.md

 ## 🚚 Migration from `flutter_pulltorefresh`

-Pullex is a modern fork of `flutter_pulltorefresh`, fully compatible with Flutter 3.x+:
+Pullex is a **modernized fork** of `flutter_pulltorefresh`, fully compatible with Flutter 3:

-✅ Improved header/footer indicators
+- Cleaner and safer public API
-✅ Updated internal scroll physics
+- Updated internal scroll physics
-✅ API cleaned and simplified
+- Improved headers and footers
-✅ Built-in localization
+- Built-in localization
-✅ Actively maintained
+- Actively maintained

 ---